Hair Oiling Has Gone Mainstream — But It’s So Much More Than A Trend

 @seeratsaini_ THAT’S WHY HER HAIR IS SO BIG! 👀 if you’re on a budget—this lasts 3 months and you only need a tiny bit for each head massage 😘 #hairgrowth #ayurveda ♬ How Deep Is Your Love - Kiris Houston

-Despite my initial complicated feelings towards hair oil, the method maintains a leading role on Sundays, when I practice self-care.
+Despite my initial complicated feelings towards hair oil, the method maintains a leading role on Sundays, when I practise self-care.
 Second-generation South Asians in particular have given hair oiling a new look, treating it almost like a hair mask.
 I won't buy the latest hair serum or frizz-fighting product.
-Not when my trusty jar of coconut oil can condition my hair far better.
+Not when my trusty jar of coconut oil can condition my hair far better than anything at Boots.
 And when colleagues ask how my hair is so thick, I never shy away from sharing the tradition of hair oiling.

+My mum mixes castor and coconut oil into one little pot for me.
+The trick is to rub some of the oil onto your fingers and then to really massage the scalp with both hands.
+In circular motions, I focus on the very middle spot of my scalp, often flipping my head over to avoid the dreaded arm ache.
+Then I drench the ends of my hair and pull it into a plait or a bun.
+I leave the oil in overnight or sometimes, when I have a lack of social plans, I try to stretch it over two days.
+Post-hair wash, I like to enlist a little bit of the oil mixture after I've dried or styled my hair, working it through the ends to impart shine.

 Advertisement